labosj/jumpnbump/README.md

 # Jump 'n Bump

+This source is donwloaded from [here](https://archive.org/details/jumpnbump_1.60) And modified by me

+Changes so far.
+ - Flies removed.
+ - Network code removed (need complete refactor).
+ - Level builder removed.

 This is a game for the whole family.
 You play cute fluffy little bunnies and hop on each other's heads.